janv93/MuchTweetVeryStonks/README.md

 # MuchTweetVeryStonks

+This script is listening to Elon's tweets and longs Doge if the tweet contains doge.
+Also some safety mechanisms.

 How to use:

 Rename the \_.env file to .env and place necessary api keys there.
 Then run npm start.